 Moreover, fewer clicks mean customers have less confusion about their shopping decisions, which means that they do not have enough time to change their minds.

-Besides providing online buyers a more straightforward buying process, Social Commerce also provides an impressive way to collect customer feedback.
+Besides providing online buyers with a more straightforward buying process, social commerce also provides an impressive way to collect customer feedback.
 When your products are displayed on social media, they will be reviewed and discussed by the world.
 Your customers will leave their feedback to tell you what they do not like and what they like directly.
 From their responses, you can form your product development decisions.

 While customers are scrolling through your catalogs, they can easily tag their friends to know those opinions if they are interested in any products.
 They can also comment or review comments from other buyers to make up their minds.
 Moreover, thanks to social media word-of-mouth, such as sharing or reposting, engagement will be increased, and your brand will have wider audiences.

-Another platform that is fitted to Social Commerce is Instagram.
-Instagram has “Shops” that allow businesses to customize their storefronts to display products with custom details.
+Another platform that is fitted to social commerce is Instagram.
+Instagram has “Shops” that allows businesses to customize their storefronts to display products with custom details.
 If you already have Facebook Shop, Instagram shopping is connected directly.
 To build a shop, businesses must link their Instagram account to the Facebook profile.
 Once that’s done, they can start upload products.

 At its core, focusing on visual elements, Instagram has much more opportunity to promote creative and visual products.
 Purchasers can buy any products within the platform through shoppable posts or stories that connect directly to in-app collection pages.
 In addition, similar to Facebook, buyers can pay in-app via Facebook Pay or on business websites.